ccg-v/inception/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker system prune -a`

+[!Caution]
-Full reset (no cache, no images, no containers, no volumes):
+Full reset (no cache, no images, no containers, no volumes).
+But be careful if you are working on multiple things, because the command  will wipe volumes/images from all projects!

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker system prune -a --volumes`